artipie/blog.artipie.com/_posts/2020/08/2020-08-28-use-artipie-as-maven.md

     └── my-maven.yaml
 ```

-If you have completed all the instructions correctly now you should be able to use the repository: deploy and install artifacts.
+If you have completed all the instructions correctly now you should be able to use the repository: deploy and install Maven artifacts.

 ## Configuring project to use your Artipie maven repository